fedekunze/specs/insurance/insurance.md

 Given a validator liability for the total refund amount  `Total Refund  = ∑ refundᵢ`, delegators can buy new insurances while `Validator.SelfBond ≥ TotalRefund​` holds.

-There are two cases to consider, when `1.` the validator self bond stays the same or increases, and `2.` when her self bond decreases due to self unbond or redelegations.
+There are two cases that can modify this cap, when `1.` the validator self bond stays the same or increases, and `2.` when her self bond decreases due to self unbond or redelegations.

 1. **Insurer self-bond stays the same or increases**: